kojo12228/FSharp-Language-Prediction/README.md

 ## Using the Project

 Download the dataset from [Stack Overflow](https://insights.stackoverflow.com/survey) (expected to be in the root of the directory).

+The project can be easily adapted to work with any of the annual surveys, just take note of the language field (`row.LanguageDesireNextYear` in the 2018 survey, for example) and the separator (`;`).

 Requires the .NET Core SDK.
 Visual Studio or Visual Studio Code + Ionide would be the recommended ways of directly editing the project.